vt-tlos-pathways/pathways-docs/README.md

     - An overall assignment grade may only be used to measure a Pathways Outcome if every aspect of the assignment directly relates to that outcome and no other Pathways outcomes/skills/knowledge areas.
 2. "New Quiz Thresholds Based on Selected Quiz Questions"
     - Based on Pathways outcomes applied to quiz questions
-    - Based on number of questions with credit/no credit (at least 3 per outcome per quiz)
+    - Based on number of points on questions for an outcome (at least 3 per outcome per quiz)
     - Quiz must be built with corresponding outcomes
 3. "Rubrics with Pathways Outcomes"
     - Add Pathways outcomes to an assignment's rubric